- Graduate Nursing Program Requirements

 There are 3 options for taking proctored exams:

 - Attend test proctored sessions at testing centers on UofSC regional campuses.
-No fee, Use this link to see the list of U of SC testing centers.
+No fee.

 Students are responsible for transportation to sites for their research each semester and for covering the cost of travel.
 It is the obligation of students to provide their own vehicle collision and/or bodily injury liability insurance for their personal vehicles.
-Neither the College of Nursing nor the University of South Carolina is responsible for any vehicle occurrences or transportation.
+Neither the College of Nursing nor the University of South Carolina is responsible for the cost of any vehicle transportation or occurrences.

 This protocol applies to all USC Columbia campus employees, student employees and all other USC students who have an exposure to a potentially infectious biological material.
 A potentially infectious material or biological hazard may include an incident involving a microorganism (e.g. bacterial agent, viral agent, and fungal agent), human-derived material, biological toxin, or an incident involving recombinant DNA research.
 Exposures through sexual contact are not included in this protocol.